logicalclocks/kserve/docs/predict-api/v2/required_api.md

 of the array may be an integer, floating-point number, string or boolean value.
 The server can decide to coerce each element to the required type or return an error if an unexpected value is received.
-Note that fp16 is problematic to communicate explicitly since there is not a standard fp16 representation across backends nor typically the programmatic support to create the fp16 representation for a JSON number.
+Note that fp16 and bf16 are problematic to communicate explicitly since there is not a standard fp16/bf16 representation across backends nor typically the programmatic support to create the fp16/bf16 representation for a JSON number.

 For example, the 2-dimensional matrix: